 NEW PRODUCTS MAY FAIL TO ATTRACT CUSTOMERS.
-Intertape Polymer Group s business plan involves the introduction of new products, which are both developed internally and obtained through acquisition.
-In the event the market does not accept these products or competitors introduce similar products, Intertape Polymer Group s ability to expand its markets and generate organic growth would be negatively impacted and there would be an adverse affect on its financial condition and operating results.
+Intertape Polymer Group's business plan involves the introduction of new products, which are both developed internally and obtained through acquisition.
+In the event the market does not accept these products or competitors introduce similar products, Intertape Polymer Group's ability to expand its markets and generate organic growth would be negatively impacted and there would be an adverse affect on its financial condition and operating results.

 WE MAY NOT BE ABLE TO COMPETE SUCCESSFULLY WITH OUR LARGER COMPETITORS.
-Intertape Polymer Group competes with other manufacturers of plastic packaging products as well as manufacturers of alternative packaging products such as paper, cardboard and paper-plastic combinations.
-Some of these competitors are larger companies with greater financial resources.
-Intertape Polymer Group believes there are significant barriers to entry into the existing packaging market, including the high cost of vertical integration, the significant number of patents already issued in respect of various processes and equipment, and the difficulties and cost of developing an adequate distribution network.
+The larger competitors of Intertape Polymer Group have greater financial resources with which to overcome what Intertape Polymer Group believes to be significant barriers to entry into the existing packaging market, including the high cost of vertical integration, the significant number of patents already issued in respect of various processes and equipment, and the difficulties and cost of developing an adequate distribution network.